tundraka/analysis/classes/notes/R Programming.md

 c(T, "a") # character
 c("a", T) # character
 ```
-- Coercion can be excplicit
+- Coercion can be explicit
 ```R
 as.numeric(x)
 as.logical(x)